![CDATA[ [if IE 9] ]]>

 The Large-scale Renewable Energy Target is designed to deliver the majority of the

-2020 target, while the Small-scale Renewable Energy Scheme supports the installation of small-scale renewables, such as household solar rooftop panels and solar hot water systems.
+Renewable Energy Target scheme, while the Small-scale Renewable Energy Scheme supports the installation of small-scale renewables, such as household solar rooftop panels and solar hot water systems.

 The Renewable Energy Target operates through the creation of tradable certificates which create an incentive for additional generation of electricity from renewable sources.
 Certificates are created and issued through the